-EXPLORING AG IV (every odd year)

-Grades 9-12 Elective
+EXPLORING AG IV OFFERED in 2025-26 Grades 9-12 Semester Elective .5 Credit

 It is desirable but not necessary to have taken Agriculture 1 or 2 or 3 prior to this class.
 We will concentrate on Plant Science, Soil Science, Agricultural Construction, Farm Wiring, welding, introduction to wood techniques.
 Half the semester will be devoted to the shop.
 Students will be allowed to work on personal projects.
 We will also work on 3-D image printing and CNC Table Router and Robotics.
 We will also work on Recordkeeping, S.A.E's.
 There will be field trips when possible.
 This will be a continuation of Agricultural 3 class.
 Lab Fees should be expected.